Implementation of Transaction Replication In SQL Server

 - Distribution Agent

 These three agents are the major parts of SQL Server, which perform the transactions replication task in SQL Server and provides a neat and clean response to the server.
+Let’s understand the each term & then we can move to the SQL server transactional replication pros and cons as well.

 - 1. Snapshot Agent